 Section 5.
 Section Election

-The officers and divisional members of the board of directors of the section shall be elected by a majority vote of the section membership present at the annual meeting or by majority vote of the section membership responding if the vote is conducted by mail or electronic ballot.
+The EFO Section election process will fit within the overall IAFC election process.
+Each year the Election Committee will notify Section members of the election timeline and specify the dates of the nomination period for members to submit their nominations.
+The exact nomination period dates may differ from the IAFC’s nomination period dates.
+The officers and divisional members of the board of directors of the section shall be elected by a majority vote of the section membership.

-Members wishing to be placed in nomination for office shall submit their names to the Elections Committee who shall publish and distribute the slate of nominations to all EFO Section members who are regular members of the EFO Section not less than ninety (90) days prior to the annual meeting.

-For all offices where there are two (2) or more candidates, the EFO Section will conduct an election by mail or electronic ballot.
-The IAFC headquarters office and the Elections Committee will prepare and send a mail or electronic ballot to all regular members eligible to vote along with biographical information submitted by each of the nominees.
 Executive committee positions shall be selected by a majority vote of all section members.
 Divisional member positions shall be selected by a majority vote of section members within the IAFC division of the individual member.

-The mail or electronic ballot must be sent at least ninety (90) days and received at IAFC headquarters at least forty-five (45) days prior to the start of the annual EFO Section meeting.
+Members wishing to be placed in nomination for office shall submit their names to the Elections Committee who shall publish and distribute the slate of nominations to all EFO Section members who are regular members of the EFO Section.

+For all offices where there are two (2) or more candidates, the EFO Section will conduct an election as per IAFC policies and procedures and Section.

 At the end of the nomination period, if only one candidate has announced to run for an open board position, there will be no ballot sent out to EFO Section members to vote.

 Prior to the annual EFO Section meeting, the Elections Committee will meet to audit the election process and certify as official the results of the election.
 The official results of the vote, if any, will be presented to the membership during the annual EFO Section meeting.
 The candidate receiving the highest number of votes will be elected.
 In the event of a tie, the Board of Directors of the EFO Section will select the winner from the tied candidates.